-Medical Assisting students are expected to be examples of healthy persons.
+Students are expected to be examples of healthy persons.
 This includes being clean and well-groomed, particularly when assigned to the practicum area.
 Good personal hygiene must be practiced.
-It is required that all students wear the appropriate Medical Assisting Program uniform when reporting to their practicum assignment unless otherwise directed.
+It is required that all students wear the appropriate program uniform when reporting to their practicum assignment unless otherwise directed.
 Clinical/lab attire will be addressed in each clinical course.